giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 Care should also be taken that the subnets chosen for the control plane do not overlap with any other default subnets (see `aws cni`, `docker` and `k8s service` CIDRs).

-Pod CIDR needs to be from same private block as VPC and needs one subnet per AZ (3 usually and 2 for China).
+AWS CNI pod CIDR needs to be from same private block as VPC and needs one subnet per AZ (3 usually and 2 for China).
 The sizing for subnet should be ideally atleast `24-25`.
 ```
 export TF_VAR_aws_cni_cidr_block=172.18.128.0/20
 export TF_VAR_aws_cni_pod_cidrs='["172.18.0.0/24","172.18.1.0/24","172.18.2.0/24"]'